ben-dh3/broken_blog_application/pills/user_authentication.md

     return render_template('login.html')

 # This route receives login information (email and password) as POST parameters,
-# and find the user in the database using the email.
-If the password matches,
+# checks whether the credentials are valid, and if so finds the user in the database
+# using the email.
+If all goes well, it stores the user's ID in the session
-# it returns a success page.
+# and shows a success page.
 @app.route('/login', methods=['POST'])
 def login_post():
     email = request.form['email']
     password = request.form['password']

+    if UserRepository.check_password(email, password):
         user = UserRepository.find_by_email(email)

-    # This is a simplified way of checking the password.
-In a real project, you
-    # should encrypt the password stored in the database.

-    if user.password == password:
         # Set the user ID in session
         session['user_id'] = user.id